 The most common resistance to adopting hyperconvergence is fear that the ability to scale compute and storage independently of each other will be lost.
 While a typical hyperconverged appliance provides a building block of pre-defined compute, memory and storage footprint, HPE listened to customer feedback.

-While Brendan has guided solutions for all sorts of customers, he said that organisations with a lot of branch offices have found the technology a particularly good fit.
+While Brendan has guided solutions for all sorts of customers, he also said that organisations with multiple branch offices have found the technology a particularly good fit.
 The pre-configuration possible with SimpliVity means that it can arrive on site ready to put in the rack, switch on and go.

-‘Having an expert on-site is impractical for some organisation, and would make project costs high.
-This really doesn’t require a high level of expertise once it is configured, so a retailer or a school district can prepare everything at the central IT department, or have it done by their technology partner,’ said Brendan.
+“Having an expert on-site is impractical for some organisation, and would make project costs high.
+This really doesn’t require a high level of expertise once it is configured, so a retailer or a school district can prepare everything at the central IT department, or have it done by their technology partner,” he said.

 Hyperconvergence is not suited for every purpose, of course.
 The technology is right for virtualised workloads, so those with non-virtualised workloads should consider carefully.

 And those results are hard to ignore.
-The Simplivity.com website keeps a running tally of customer results, with the current tally showing a 38:1 median data efficiency ratio from actual customer results with the 6000 plus products shipped worldwide.
-For the right customer, ‘backed by a partner with solid, long-term knowledge’, said Brendan, hyperconvergence has the power to transform business outcomes.
+The HPE SimpliVity website keeps a running tally of customer results, with the current tally showing a 10:1 data efficiency ratio guarantee from actual customer results with the thousands of products shipped worldwide.
+For the right customer, “Backed by a partner with solid, long-term knowledge,” said Brendan, hyperconvergence has the power to transform business outcomes.